12: Spirit Necklace.

 I lay listening to the sounds of the night with a vague sense of unease.
 I mulled over possible reasons for my mood.
 Was it Morse’s avoidance of the subject of the crocodile man when I had casually mentioned it the previous evening?
 Why had he suddenly got cold feet.

-My subconscious, always awake and alert, noticed the silence before it signaled that something was amiss.
+My subconscious, always awake and alert, noticed the silence before it signaled something was amiss.
 It was too quiet out there for too long.

 Suddenly my thoughts were disturbed by a scratchy surreptitious sound.
 Something had bumped into one of the heavy Mukwa wood dining chairs in the chitenge.
 It was the scrape of its legs scratching on the concrete floor.